zrobertson466920/zrobertson466920.github.io/_posts/2024-12-31-branchingAnalysis.md

     </video>
 </div>
 <p style="text-align: center; font-style: italic; margin-top: 10px;">
-    Time-lapse visualization showing how our research forest grew over time, with new branches forming and connecting as knowledge accumulated.
+    Time-lapse visualization showing how our research tree grew over time, with new branches forming and connecting as knowledge accumulated.
 </p>

 Just as a tree develops through seasons, our research showed distinct growth patterns.
 We observed what we call "foliation periods" – times when new entries sprouted rapidly in multiple directions before settling into more organized structures.
 This mirrors how trees first produce leaves in seemingly chaotic patterns before organizing them for optimal sunlight exposure.